info@amethystresearch.net

 Goal:

-Sensing of several important
+Sensing of several important medical and

-gases including CO2, CH4, N2O, acetone and glucose.
+environmental gases including CO2, CH4, N2O, acetone

 Customer: